 The 2015 Law, Societies, & Justice Graduation Celebration is Thursday, June 9th at 1pm in Kane Hall 130, with a reception to follow in Grieg Garden.
-All graduating LSJ majors will receive an email with the exact time and location, along with RSVP and event details in late April.
+All graduating LSJ majors will receive an email with RSVP instructions and event details in late April.
 LSJ major graduates do not wear caps and gowns for the LSJ ceremony.

 In order to graduate from the University of Washington with a major in Law, Societies, and Justice, students must complete an official graduation application.
 Please make an appointment with an LSJ adviser to fill out this form.
 Students minoring in LSJ will fill out the minor graduation paperwork with their departmental adviser at the same time that they are completing the graduation paperwork for that major.
 LSJ minors do not need to meet with an LSJ Adviser prior to graduation.

 You should apply for graduation two or three quarters before you plan to graduate.
 As a general rule, when you have earned 126 credits, you should set up an appointment with the LSJ adviser to apply for graduation.
 If you want Graduating Senior Priority (GSP) to help in registering for you last quarters, you must apply by the GSP deadline, which is posted on the UW Academic Calendar.
 If you apply by the GSP deadline, you will receive two quarters of graduating senior priority for registration.
 Although not recommended, the last possible time to apply for graduation is by the third Friday of the quarter in which you hope to graduate.

 If, once you apply to graduate, you need to change your anticipated graduation date, you must notify an adviser.
 The adviser will contact the Graduation Office and make the necessary arrangements.